MixedRealityLab/nottreal/README.md

 * [IBM Speech to Text](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/speech-to-text.html)
 * [Tensorflow](https://www.tensorflow.org/)

-Configuration options can be found in the `settings.cfg`.
+Configuration options—such as API keys—can be found in the `settings.cfg`.

 ## Running